stevenchen3/sbt-assembly-inside-docker/README.md

 # Reproducing `sbt assembly` inside Docker container

-Reproduce the issue when run `sbt assembly` inside Docker container.
-Briefly, the issue is that running `sbt assembly` inside Linux Docker container to package a Jar would encounter `Fully-qualified classname does not match jar entry`.
+Reproduce the issue when run `sbt assembly` with shading enbale against `shapeless` inside Docker container.
+Briefly, the issue is that running `sbt assembly` inside Docker container to package a Jar would encounter `Fully-qualified classname does not match jar entry` error, resulting in a broken Jar.

-The background here is that, recently, I need to shade a library named `shapeless` in my project so that my code can work in Spark.
+The background here is that, recently, I need to shade a library named `shapeless` in my project so that my code can work in Spark uses a lower version `shapeless`.
 However, I ran into the issue described above.
 After googling around, it turns out that this is a known issue:

 > This is not a problem for normal use of Scala dependencies which are binaries.
 However this is a